ptsteadman/notebook/stories/summer-of-entropy.md

 They got their mixed drinks and sat down in a large booth, legs touching.

 Chris felt confident.
 It was summer, and he was wearing at least $1000 worth of clothes.
-He found that his own past resonated with Elkie.
-They both had exes living in castle-like apartments on the Upper East Side; they both liked department stores, tech events, and meeting people.
+As they talked,  he found that his own past resonated with Elkie: they both had exes who lived in castle-like apartments on the Upper East Side;
+they both liked department stores, tech events, and meeting people.

 Suddenly there was a burst of light: Chris realized that Elkie's umbrella was on fire.
 He reached over for a carafe of water and doused the flames.